Atha/update-conf.d/readme.md

      example is Debian's *libmount* (since around 2011, until 2015) which uses */etc/fstab.d*.
-     As a sane precaution you should not create a *.d*-ed directory for this script when there already is one!
+     As a sane precaution you should not create a *.d*-ed directory for this shell script when there already is one!

 Versioning
 ----------